seanwhs/Tutorials/NextJS/Greymatter-PDF/2-CSR.md

 }
 ```

-Note for readers coming from older React tutorials: you'll notice we still used `useCallback` here, even though Part 1 said the React Compiler removes the *need* for manual memoization in components.
-This file is a plain hook, not a component the compiler analyzes for render-skipping — and more importantly, these functions are returned to consumers and used inside other hooks' dependency arrays (like `useEffect` in Step 6), where stable function identity still matters for correctness, not just performance.
-The compiler optimizes *rendering*; it doesn't remove the general usefulness of `useCallback` for API design.
-From Part 4 onward, inside actual *components*, you'll see us lean on the compiler and stop hand-writing these.
+Note for readers: we still use `useCallback` here even though Part 1 said the React Compiler removes the need for manual memoization inside components.
+This file is a plain hook, not a component the compiler analyzes for render-skipping — these functions are returned to consumers and used inside other hooks' dependency arrays (like `useEffect` in Step 7), where stable function identity still matters for correctness, not just performance.
+From Part 4 onward, inside actual components, we lean on the compiler and stop hand-writing these.

-**The Verification:** again, this hook needs a consuming component to be testable — continue to Step 6.
+**The Verification:** this hook needs a consuming component to be testable — continue to Step 6 and Step 7 below.

 ---